TimeXAIgroup/signxai2/docs/api/unified_api.rst

     Get explanations for a model's predictions using any supported XAI method.

-    :param model: The neural network model (TensorFlow or PyTorch)
+    :param model: The neural network model (PyTorch or TensorFlow)
     :param input_data: Input data for which to generate explanations
     :param method: The explanation method to use
     :param kwargs: Additional method-specific parameters